 "Every now and then I go and sit in it just to pretend I'm going somewhere," Nelson added.

 Nelson's part of an initial list of featured speakers and conference sessions.
 Noteworthy speakers and session participants include another Austin icon, Matthew McConaughey, plus a stacked list of Emmy winners, Grammy recipients, Olympic athletes, philanthropists and businesspeople, highlighted by Sir Richard Branson, Samantha Bee, Chiquis, LL Cool J, Queen Latifah, Michael Lewis, Lil Dicky, Barry Jenkins, Cynthia Erivo, The Chainsmokers and Taraji P. Henson.

-Sessions will fall under one of seven conference themes: A New Urgency; Challenging Tech's Path Forward; Cultural Resilience in the Arts; The Rebirth of Business; Transforming the Entertainment Landscape; Connection in Disconnection; and An Uncharted Future.
+Sessions fall under one of seven conference themes: A New Urgency; Challenging Tech's Path Forward; Cultural Resilience in the Arts; The Rebirth of Business; Transforming the Entertainment Landscape; Connection in Disconnection; and An Uncharted Future.

 For more on this year's themes and format, visit SXSW's website.

 SXSW's bio of Nelson partially sums up why he's one of Texas' most successful and most loved creative minds.